TeddyRandby/taboo/README.md

 ### `TabooPrev`
 Select the previous component.
 Accepts the same arguments as `TabooNext`
 ### `TabooLaunch`
 Launch a component.
-If 0 or nil is passed, the selected component is used.
+If `0` or `nil` is passed, the selected component is used
-`TabooLaunch` will launch the selected component.
+- `TabooLaunch` will launch the selected component
-`TabooLaunch lazygit` will launch the lazygit component.
+- `TabooLaunch lazygit` will launch the lazygit component
-`TabooLaunch 2` will launch the second component.
+- `TabooLaunch 2` will launch the second component
 ### `TabooRemove`
 Remove a component.
-This __removes the component from the list completely__.
+This __removes the component from the list completely__
-`TabooRemove` will remove the selected component.
+- `TabooRemove` will remove the selected component
-`TabooRemove lazygit` will remove the lazygit component.
+- `TabooRemove lazygit` will remove the lazygit component
-`TabooRemove 2` will remove the second component.
+- `TabooRemove 2` will remove the second component